 Amount of elements: price based on the total number of elements (both text and images) in the design;

 Amount of used colors: price based on the number of colors used in a design.
 It calculates the total number of colors, including text color and colors in a logo, artwork, image, ...

-NOTE: for the images, it works only with vector files.
-Raster files won't be accepted.
+For the images, it works only with vector files, not with raster.

 Amount of customized sides: price based on the number of the product sides that your customer personalizes;